 (I drew my lines very lightly lightly with an HB pencil.
 This drawing is darker so you can see it better.)

 Each petal starts at a single point at the center of the flower, and ends in a point at the petal’s tip.
 Notice that they’re so wide they they overlap, but some of them are crooked and don’t.
 Little details like this make even a simple line drawing seem more realistic

-The three flowers on the left are angled so that we catch of glimpse of their cupped shaped bud bases, so I was able to sketch those in.
+The three flowers on the left of the stem are angled so that we catch of glimpse of their cupped shaped bud bases, so I was able to sketch those in.

-The flowers in the two top buds to the upper right have emerged from their casings but aren’t fully bloomed yet.
-Separate the casings from the flowers with small curved lines.
+The two buds to the upper right have emerged from their casings but aren’t fully bloomed yet.
+I showed the separation with small curved lines.
 I drew all these lines with the HB pencil.

-Use the plastic eraser to erase the petal guidelines.
+I used a stick eraser to fully erase the petal guidelines.

-Each petal has two very light lines that run along the length, so very lightly add those now.
+Each petal had two very light lines that ran along the length, so I drew those very lightly with a 2H pencil.

-Use the tip of the pencil to add fine dots in the middle of each open flower for their stamens.
+I used the a sharp tip of an HB pencil to add fine dots in the middle of each open flower for their stamens.

-Add a little shading with the tip of the pencil to the dark green parts of the buds and bud bottoms.
-The stem is a very light green and doesn’t get any fill value.
+I added a little shading with the tip of HB pencil to the dark green parts of the bud casings and bud bottoms.
+The stem was a very light green so didn’t get any fill value at all.

-I drew this Spring Beauty wild flower while sitting in the woods behind our house.
-It’s not an exact replica of the flower I found in the woods, but you’re “allowed” to make little adjustments when you sketch in the field.
-I left out a few details but included enough characteristics so that I’d be able to identify this flower by referring to the drawing.
+Sometimes, the main purpose of a field sketch is to make a recording of a plant so you can identify it later.
+So, I left out a few details but included enough characteristics so that I’d be able to identify this flower by referring to the drawing.